 The ability to change between different graphic cards and the crisp display provided by a panel with over 1000 pixels per inch will all play a role in the ultimate comfort and satisfaction experienced while playing computer games.

 What is a 144 Hz monitor?

-The response time of your monitor will directly affect your response time when playing games on a computer.
-The higher the pixel density on the 1440p monitor, the faster your response time will be.
+The response time of your monitor will affect the response time when playing on a computer.
+The more pixels a monitor has, the faster it is for you to respond.

 The advantages of 144 Hz monitors